 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been around for much longer (launched in November 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the M50 is the clear winner of the match-up (11 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M50 emerges as the winner of the contest (12 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M50 and the Sony A7 II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the M50 and the A7 II in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.